The Royal Burial Ground at Sutton Hoo

 The burials date to the seventh-century AD.
 The people buried here left no written records, so it is impossible to know exactly who they were, but historians strongly suspect that Sutton Hoo was the cemetery for the royal dynasty of East Anglia, the Wuffingas, who claimed descent from the god Woden.

-Most of the mounds were robbed, largely in the Tudor period, and much of what was there was lost, but two mounds escaped this fate - Mound One and Mound Seventeen.
+Most of the mounds were robbed, largely in the Tudor period, and much of what was there was lost, but two mounds escaped this fate - the Great Ship Burial or King's Mound One and the Horseman's Mound.

 The Great Ship Burial

-Sutton Hoo is England's Valley of the Kings, and the Anglo-Saxon ship burial found in Mound One is the richest burial ever found in northern Europe.
+Sutton Hoo is England's Valley of the Kings, and the Anglo-Saxon ship burial found in the King's Mound is the richest burial ever found in northern Europe.

 1,400 years ago, a king or great warrior of East Anglia was laid to rest in a 90ft ship, surrounded by his extraordinary treasures.
 The discovery revolutionised our understanding of the Anglo-Saxon period and provided a lens through which to examine this fascinating era of history.